gtianyi/metaReasoningRealTimePlanning/README.md

 # Project Name

 ## Welcome to <Project Name> project!
-The purpose of the project is to...
+The purpose of the project is to implement several commitment strategy for real-time search algorithms and run benchmark with classical search domains such as Grid Pathfinding, Sliding Tiles, and Pancakes.

 ## Prerequisites
 We use `clang` ecosystem to compile and develop the codebase.
 You can install necessary components by running